 This report from the National Renewable Energy Laboratory describes existing operational GHG emissions accounting frameworks and identifies opportunities to make energy- and emissions-informed operational decisions.

-This fact sheet provides an introduction to GHG emissions accounting for operation of buildings including equipment replacements and operational material purchases.
+This fact sheet provides an introduction to emissions accounting for operation of buildings including equipment replacements and operational material purchases.

 This report evaluates the opportunities for grid-interactive efficient buildings, addressing core concepts related to how flexible building loads can be integrated and controlled to benefit consumers, the electric grid, and society more broadly.